 So, if Hume's argument depends on the zero probability principle, it is a failure.
 But this doesn't mean that Hume's argument is a failure.
 Sometimes an argument relies on a false premise, but can be fixed by finding another premise which both avoids the problems with the original one, and still delivers the intended conclusion.
-Let's see if, by returning to Hume's principle about testimony, we can find a fix of this sort.
+Let's see if, by examining our earlier version of the argument, we can find a fix of this sort.